 I remember when I quit my job in 2015 to leave everything behind and start travellng, I was feeling about the jitters.
 Fear, excitement and curiosity – they all were playing their part.
 I had no idea what to expect.
 Which guidebook to follow.
 No one among my friends had ever done it before.
 In three words: I WAS CONFUSED!

 A few days ago, I received a 700-word email from one of my readers, mentioning how he has been holding on to a marketing job for the past 10 years.
 But now he wants to leave his career and start travelling.

 To Travel Is To Find New Opportunities

-Travelling is an educating experience.
-And people who haven’t travelled in their life (please note that by travelling I don’t mean taking recreational holidays with friends, but something more profound and educating in nature) have absolutely no idea what they are missing out.
+Travelling is an educational experience.
+And people who haven’t travelled in their life (please note that by travelling I don’t mean taking recreational holidays with friends, but something more profound and educating in nature) have absolutely no idea what they are missing out on.
 They have no frame of reference for what it is like.

 The more you read, the more things you will know.
 The more you learn, the more places you’ll go” Dr Seuss

 You May Not Find What You’re Looking For, But You Might Just Find Yourself

 Many people who leave their corporate job to travel, do so seeking clarity.
 They feel as if they were missing a purpose in life, given they were not happy despite their well-paying job and happening social life.